PSAlmighty/ta_learning/README.md

 # description
 this script will predict wheter the closing stock price will go UP or DOWN tomorrow using several machine learning algorithm from scikit-learn
-The details can be observed in the script itself
-The data for training and predictions are obtained from google finance
+.The details can be observed in the script itself .Data for training and predictions are obtained from google finance

 # depedencies
 * numpy